bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 identify the specific UTXOs backing those channels, which is required now to prevent bandwidth-wasting denial-of-service attacks.
-Gibson also created a proof-of-concept forum that requires providing an anonymous proof to sign up---providing an environment where everyone is known to be a holder of bitcoins but no one needs to provide any identifying information about themselves or their bitcoins.
+Gibson also created a proof-of-concept forum that requires providing an anonymous proof to sign up---creating an environment where everyone is known to be a holder of bitcoins but no one needs to provide any identifying information about themselves or their bitcoins.
 Later in the year, Johan Halseth [announced][news321 utxozk] a proof-of-concept